top of page

 Typical nationwide indoor radon levels in the United States average 1.3 pCi/L while outdoor levels typically average 0.4 pCi/L. Iowa has the highest average indoor radon level in the USA at around 8.5 pCi/L, which is more than double the EPA action level.
 While many states have significantly lower averages, any house can have radon above the EPA action level, so it is important to have every house tested for radon.

-What should I do if my house has radon above the action level?
+What should i do if my house has radon above the action level?

 Do radon levels fluctuate throughout the year?